retarus/retarus-rust/README.md

-## Retarus-Rust SDK
+## Retarus Rust SDK
-The offical rust SDK provided by retaurs to contact the messaging services.
+The offical Rust SDK provided by Retarus to contact the messaging services.

 ## Installation
 Just add the crate to your project: